 Beyond these few standout scenes, the mix emphasized general ambience.
 This meant the football stadium gave us a nice feel for the setting, and other segments fared pretty well, too.
 These sequences just didn’t have a lot to do, though, so they meant the soundfield remained avergae much of the time.

 Audio quality satisfied.
 Other than a few awkwardly looped bits, speech seemed natural and concise, while music was lively and full.
 Percussive elements packed a good low-end punch, especially when we got the drumming during the halftime show.

 When allowed to shine, effects also demonstrated fine range and impact.
 The war scenes showed strong dimensionality and added oomph via tight bass.
 Because the soundfield often remained semi-lackluster, this wasn’t a great mix, but it did boast a few impressive moments.

-The 2D disc presents the set’s other extras, and we find four featurettes.
+We find four featurettes.
 Into the Battle and Onto the Field runs nine minutes, 21 seconds and includes comments from director Ang Lee, producers Stephen Cornwell and Marc Platt, screenwriter Jean-Christophe Castelli, author Ben Fountain, technical supervisor Ben Gervais, editor Tim Squyres, executive producer Brian Bell, director of photography John Toll, and actors Joe Alwyn, Kristen Stewart, Vin Diesel, Garrett Hedlund, Chris Tucker, Steve Martin, Beau Knapp, and Arturo Castro.